 Of course, cybercriminals do not always pay for the services they use.
 A tried and true method used by online thieves is to borrow the resources of a server someone else is paying for.

 I think web servers on the web are going to be exploited a lot more.
-The hackers are going to stop putting viruses and Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. on individual people’s machines and they’re going to start attacking web servers across the entire world wide web.
+The hackers are going to stop putting viruses and Malware: Software that is intended to damage or disable computers and computer systems. on individual people’s machines and they’re going to start attacking web servers across the entire world wide web.

 So today we focus on those hosting companies that are negligent in updating their infrastructure, in essence opening the door for criminals to illicitly host their own content like illegal online pharmacies or to infect internet users’ computers.
-Once the users’ machines are infected, the criminals will steal banking passwords, use the computers to send SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. or even participate in Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. attacks to steal money from victims’ bank accounts.
+Once the users’ machines are infected, the criminals will steal banking passwords, use the computers to send SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. or even participate in Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. attacks to steal money from victims’ bank accounts.

 Profile of 100,000 Most Popular Websites